xxXazLuCaRzdXxx/customCGAN/README.md

 ## cGAN

-It stands for Conditional Generative Adversarial Network, a deep learning architecture trained for generating images given a lable.
+It stands for Conditional Generative Adversarial Network, a deep learning architecture trained for generating images given a label.
+I have used it on MNIST fashion dataset and explored the interpolation between two known labels in latent space.

 ## How it works under the hood: